chetmurthy/typpx/README.md

 they're still maintaining their project.
 If I find out that `typpx` is still actively maintained, this will disappear.

+NOTE2: IIUC Jun's original code was distributed under the LGPL.
+I've added the LGPL here also.
+But if there are any questions, Jun's original repo and his intentions shall govern.
+As far as I'm concerned, I'm just caretaking this code: it remains his code and project.

 # TyPPX: Library for PPX with Types

 TyPPX is a library to build PPX'es with types.
 Typing the input Parsetree